 • Dates and instances of significant weight loss or incontinence.
 For example, write: “The patient has lost fifteen pounds in the last four months.
 He is often dehydrated and malnourished.
 He is incontinent of urine and feces and requires frequent diaper changes.”

-• Information on comorbid conditions and their impact on the patient's overall health.
-For example, you can write: “The patient has a history of diabetes, hypertension, and heart failure.
-His blood sugar and blood pressure are poorly controlled, and he has frequent episodes of chest pain and .
+• Information on comorbid conditions and their impact on the patient’s overall health.
+For example, you can write: “The patient has a history of , hypertension, and heart failure.
+His blood sugar and blood pressure are poorly controlled, and he has frequent episodes of chest pain and shortness of breath.
 He is on multiple medications, but they have limited effect and cause adverse reactions.”

 • Progression of symptoms over time, highlighting any notable changes.
 For example, you can write: “The patient’s dementia has worsened significantly in the last 6 months.
 He used to be able to walk with a walker, but now he is bedbound.
 He used to be able to recognize his wife and son, but now he does not respond to them.
 He used to be able to eat soft foods, but now he can only take sips of water.”